ETHSG-Fundle/.github/profile/README.md

 A centralised, congregated avenue to handle various donation methods for different types of donors and also for fund disbursement.

-**Transparency**: Fund disbursement and handling of donation are all executed via autonomous smart contracts **Tracking**: Donors, both big and small are able to track where the donations go in real time through Fundle dApp **Engagement**: Seeing how their supported NPOs measure in the quadratic funding pool can encourage greater support from donors
+**Transparency**: Fund disbursement and handling of donation are all executed via autonomous smart contracts

+**Tracking**: Donors, both big and small are able to track where the donations go in real time through Fundle dApp

+**Engagement**: Seeing how their supported NPOs measure in the quadratic funding pool can encourage greater support from donors

-**Profiling of donors**: There are three different ways to donate for each type of donors **Donor payment gateway**: Fundle can accept donations from three chains-- Goerli, Mantle, and Linea **Reaching international donors**: Crypto makes cross-border payments incredibly cheap and fast
+**Profiling of donors**: There are three different ways to donate for each type of donors

+**Donor payment gateway**: Fundle can accept donations from three chains-- Goerli, Mantle, and Linea

+**Reaching international donors**: Crypto makes cross-border payments incredibly cheap and fast

 ## Technologies Used

-- **Pendle’s PT sUSDC**: Pendle’s fixed yield on fUSDC made the lossless donation pool possible.
+- **Pendle’s PT fUSDC**: Pendle’s fixed yield on fUSDC made the lossless donation pool possible.
 This is the technology that enables the protocol to generate risk-free yields for the quadratic pool

 - **DAI and sDAI**: A live forked version of the ERC4626 Savings DAI contract from SparkProtocol has been launched to integrate with one of our lossless strategy `sDAI ERC4626Strategy` to accrue yield from lossless donors and subsequently matched to donors via our quadratic funding mechanism.
 This way lossless donor can have the option to generate fixed yield from their funds through MakerDAO and SparkProtocol's DAI and sDAI.